 Read more: Charmcraft (

-You don’t need to do anything to get the Python charmed operator development framework Ops at this point.
-Just plan on using it.
+The next thing you’ll need is the SDK’s Python operator framework Ops.
+You don’t need to do anything to get it at this point – just plan on using it.
 That is, be ready to require, use, and import it in your code as you would any other Python library.

 Read more: Ops (